AnonymFx/dotfiles/README.md

 Use at own risk.

 ## Installation
-There is an install script which installs all necessary software and links all configuration files to their proper places.
+There is an install script available for the following distros in their respective branches:
+	* Arch
+Planned distros (no guarantee if or when):
+	* Ubuntu

 **Warning**: The linking currently is only available in force mode, so if the files already exist, they will be overwritten.
-Currently supported platforms are:
-- Arch Linux

 If you have already installed this before 2017-05-12 and want to do an update/reinstallation, delete your .vim folder in your home directory and execute the install script again.
 This is due to the switch from pathogen to vim-plug as plugin manager for vim.